Trey50Daniel/AutoCorrect/README.md

 Once, you have downloaded both files and stored them in the same directory:
 To run the program, double click on the program once it is downloaded on your computer.
 If that does not bring up the GUI, then run the program from the command line.
 ## Usage
-Run the program and search different words to test the functionality of the Auto-Complete function.
+Run the program and search different words to test the functionality of the AutoCorrect function.